Votebank

-Votebank (also spelled vote-bank or vote bank), in the political discourse of India, is a term referring to a loyal bloc of voters from a single community, who consistently back a certain candidate or political formation in democratic elections.
+A votebank (also spelled vote-bank or vote bank), in the political discourse of India, is a loyal bloc of voters from a single community, who consistently back a certain candidate or political formation in democratic elections.
 Such behavior is often the result of an expectation of benefits, whether real or imagined, from the political formations, often at the cost of other communities.
 Votebank politics is the practice of creating and maintaining votebanks through divisive policies.
 As it encourages voting on the basis of self-interest of certain groups, often against their better judgement, it is considered harmful to the principles of representative democracy.
 Here, community may be of a caste, religion, language, or subnation.

 Etymology

 The term was first used by noted Indian sociologist, M. N. Srinivas in his 1955 paper entitled The Social System of a Mysore Village.
 He used it in the context of political influence exerted by a patron over a client.
 Later, the expression was used by F. G. Bailey, a professor of anthropology at the University of California, San Diego, in his 1959 book Politics and Social Change, to refer to the electoral influence of the caste leader.
 This is the usage that has since become popular.